 We recognise and seek to understand the potential risks of the locations we plan to enter and those in which we operate.
-When considering new acreage acquisition during the year we needed to understand potential human rights and modern slavery risks.
-For existing activities, albeit limited in 2020, we considered the potential risks our operations may represent and where vulnerabilities might arise within the supply chain.
-Group policies and our Code of Ethics apply throughout the lifecycle of our business and Cairn applies regular risk assessments integrated into our procedures to understand where controls are required.
+For existing activities, albeit limited in 2021, we consider the potential risks our operations may represent and where vulnerabilities might arise within the supply chain.
+Group policies and our Code of Ethics apply throughout the lifecycle of our business and Capricorn applies regular risk assessments integrated into our procedures to understand where controls are required.